-In the Department of Computer Science, you’ll have access to 3 classrooms with 40 PCs each and an upper-level lab with 10 PCs.
-Each PC is connected to the Internet and equipped with software you’ll need to complete your computer science coursework.
-You’ll also have access to university computing services, which includes Linux, VMS and Sequel Server environments as needed.
-All computer science classrooms are also equipped with projection equipment for instructor-led lectures and student presentations.
+In the Department of Computer Science, you’ll have access to three classrooms used for instruction with 30 PCs each.
+Each PC is connected to the internet and equipped with the software you’ll need to complete your computer science coursework.
+You’ll also have access to university computing services as needed, including Linux, VMS and Sequel Server environments.
+All computer science classrooms are equipped with projection equipment for instructor-led lectures and student presentations.

 Need a place to work?
-The computer science classrooms can be used as laboratories when classes are not in session, and one of the classrooms also serves as a general lab that is staffed to provide assistance on homework.
+The Cole STEM Building houses a general lab that is staffed to provide assistance on homework.

-During the academic year, there is a scheduled open laboratory in one of the rooms.
-Larger classrooms around campus are used for teaching service courses to students in other majors.
+During the academic year, larger classrooms around campus are used for teaching service courses to students in other majors.